Songonge/SQL-Projects/Spotify_Streams.md

 * Windows: out of 1690 tracks in total, 1007 were shuffled, giving a percentage of **59.59%**.
 * Mac: out of 1176 tracks in total, 639 were shuffled, giving a percentage of **54.34%**.
 * Cast to device: out of 2981 tracks in total, 5 were shuffled, giving a percentage of **0.17%**.
-* Web player: out of 181 tracks in total, 0 track was shuffled, giving a percentage of **0.00%**.
+* Web player: out of 181 tracks in total, no track was shuffled, giving a percentage of **0.00%**.

 Clearly, Android was the platform with the highest shuffle mode usage.